 (c)

-Figure 2: Comparison of nanopore sequencing and Qiagen® Pyrosequencing kit of CpGs 76-79 in exon 1 of the MGMT promoter.
-Results show per-site methylation percentage of each CpG (a) or average values of the 4 CpG sites analysed by the Qiagen® MGMT Pyro kit.
+Figure 2: Comparison of nanopore sequencing and Pyrosequencing kit of CpGs 76-79 in exon 1 of the MGMT promoter.
+Results show per-site methylation percentage of each CpG (a) or average values of the 4 CpG sites analysed by the MGMT Pyro kit.
 Black horizontal and vertical lines mark the 10 % cut-off value between methylated and unmethylated samples, as determined by pyrosequencing. c) Comparison of pyrosequencing classification into methylated versus unmethylated based on a 10% average methylation threshold of CpGs 76-79 in the MGMT promoter.
 The Y-axis represents average methylation percentage of the same four CpG sites based on nanopore sequencing. d) Confusion matrix showing the concordance of classification via MGMT pyro kit (known status) and classification by average methylation of CpGs 76-79 as determined by nanopore sequencing.